gocircuit/circuit/README.md

 ## Donate with a tweet ##

 Please, tweet about the circuit (mention [@gocircuit](https://twitter.com/gocircuit)).
-Tweets are a much appreciated donation and they help us and our funders gauge the interest in this unconventional idea.
+Tweets are a much appreciated donation and they help us and our sponsors gauge the interest in this unconventional idea.

 ## Sponsors and credits